Enzolita/Stronger/README.md

 #### Media

-The following images used in this project are sourced from Unsplash and are used under their respective licenses:
+The following images used in this project are sourced from Pexel and are used under their respective licenses: